common-fate/sdk/.changeset/four-ears-work.md

 "@common-fate/sdk": patch
 ---

-add priority to availability spec protos'
+Add support for suggesting a highest priority default role for availability specs